 Effects of filgrastim on prenatal development have been studied in rats and rabbits.
 No malformations were observed in either species.
 Filgrastim has been shown to have adverse effects in pregnant rabbits at doses 2 to 10 times higher than the human doses.
 In pregnant rabbits showing signs of maternal toxicity, reduced embryo-fetal survival (at 20 and 80 mcg/kg/day) and increased abortions (at 80 mcg/kg/day) were observed.
-In pregnant rats, no maternal or fetal effects were observed at doses up to 575 mcg/kg/day.
+In pregnant rats, no maternal or fetal effects were observed at doses up to 575 mcg/kg/day, which is approximately 58 times higher than the human dose of 10 mcg/kg/day.